wnfs-wg/car-mirror-spec/README.md

 2. Rounds and deduplication are not mutually exclusive; they're not even directly correlated!
 To put this another way: it's possible to sacrifice some deduplication accuracy to get a large reduction in the number of rounds.
 3. In a multiple round protocol, approximate set reconciliation can be iteratively improved as more information is shared.

-It would be impractical (and indeed privacy violating) for the provider to maintain a list of all CIDs held by the requestor.
+It would be impractical (and indeed privacy violating) for the provider to maintain a list of all CIDs held by the client.
 Sending a well tuned [Bloom filter] is size efficient, has a very fast membership check, and doesn't require announcing every block that it has.

 IPLD provides opportunities for optimizing both latency and bandwidth.
 The goal of CAR Mirror is to merely do better than either pure Bitswap or pure uploads.
 There are steps that work with imperfect knowledge, but make a bet that the data will be useful to avoid a negotiation round ahead of sending blocks.
 CAR Mirror aims to keep the number of rounds low, while reducing the number of duplicated blocks.